K-Factor formula for fire sprinklers

-In this article we are look at the flow of water through an orifice and we will define the orifice as an opening (with closed perimeter) in an element of a flow system.
+In this article, we are looking at the flow of water through an orifice and we will define the orifice as an opening (with a closed perimeter) in an element of a flow system.
 For us this orifice will be a fire sprinkler head or water mist nozzle in a fire protection system, we can use the k-factor formula for almost any rounded orifice.

 Q = AV